-The Distribution Agreement provides that the Distributor shall not be liable for any error of judgment or mistake of law or for any loss suffered by the Trust in connection with the performance of the Distributor's obligations and duties under the Distribution Agreement, except a loss resulting from the Distributor's willful misfeasance, bad faith or gross negligence in the performance of such duties and obligations, or by reason of its reckless disregard thereof.
 The Distribution Agreement will continue in effect with respect to the Fund only if such continuance is specifically approved at least annually by the Board or by vote of a majority of the Fund's outstanding voting securities and, in either case, by a majority of the trustees who are not parties to the Distribution Agreement or "interested persons" (as defined in the 1940 Act) of any such party.
 The Distribution Agreement is terminable without penalty by the Trust on behalf of the Fund on 60 days' written notice when authorized either by a majority vote of the Fund's shareholders or by vote of a majority of the Board, including a majority of the trustees who are not "interested persons" (as defined in the 1940 Act) of the Trust, or by the Distributor on 60 days' written notice, and will automatically terminate in the event of its "assignment" (as defined in the 1940 Act).

-The following table shows the aggregate amount of brokerage commissions paid and amounts received by the Distributor for Class A Shares for the periods indicated:
+The following table shows the aggregate amount of brokerage commissions paid and amounts received by the Distributor for Class A shares for the periods indicated:

-Amount of Amount Period Commissions Received For the fiscal year ended December 31, 2023 \$0 \$0 For the fiscal year ended December 31, 2022 \$967 \$0 For the fiscal year ended December 31, 2021 \$2,039 \$1
+Amount of Amount Period Commissions Received For the fiscal year ended December 31, 2024 \$5,724 \$0 For the fiscal year ended December 31, 2023 \$0 \$0 For the fiscal year ended December 31, 2022 \$967 \$0

-The Distributor does not retain sales charges for the sale of the Fund's Class A Shares.
+The Distributor does not retain sales charges for the sale of the Fund's Class A shares.
 Pursuant to the Distribution Agreement, should any amounts be retained by the Distributor, such amounts would not be held for profit at the Distributor, but instead would be used solely for distribution related expenditures.